 (Minsky 1986: 233)

 Hedge finance involves income-based lending, that is lending in which the creditworthiness of a borrower is heavily reliant on its routine income.
-Collateral may still be used to determine the profitability of a loan but its role is to protect a bank against an unexpected credit event, not to be the expected source of debt servicing.
+Collateral may still be used to determine the profitability of a loan but its role is to protect a bank against an unexpected credit event, instead of being the expected source of debt servicing.

-Ponzi finance involves, partially or fully, asset-based lending, that is, lending based on the expected price of assets.
+Ponzi finance involves, partially or fully, asset-based lending, that is, lending based solely on the expected price of assets.
 More precisely, income-based Ponzi finance involves financial contracts that contain a period of time during which rising refinancing is needed to cover debt services until routine income is high enough to cover debt services.
 Minsky always emphasized that capital equipment with a long period of maturation may involve such Ponzi financing.
 Such lending involves a decline in net worth while Ponzi finance exists, followed by an increase in net worth as assets produce an income greater than debt services.
 Asset-based Ponzi finance, also called a pyramid scheme, contains underwriting expectations such that routine income will never be high enough to service debts (n tends toward infinity in the routine cash flow condition).
 The only means to generate a positive net worth is to sell assets at a price high enough to cover debt payments and generate a profit.
 In this case net worth will first grow as asset prices increase fast enough to more than compensate for the increase in debt.

 The important point for the paper is that Ponzi finance can be detected even though defensive position-making operations have not yet occurred.
 As long as asset-based lending occurs, underwriting includes expectations of position making operations and so the interdependence between debt and asset prices increases on the upside; thereby creating the condition for a debt-deflation on the downside.

 Finally, one may note that this categorization is not a measure of the use of external funding, i.e. of the size of leverage; but rather, a measure of the quality of the leverage.
 This quality is measured by focusing on the means used by debtors to service debts instead of ability to service debt per se (i.e. credit risk).
 Indeed, it is not because the ability to pay is high (low credit risk) that financial fragility is low, because low credit risk may be possible only if refinancing sources stay open and asset prices continuously rise.
 This is what we observed during the past financial crisis, when both prime and non-prime borrowers relied on rising home prices to sustain their rising indebtedness.
-Similarly, low ability to pay (high credit risk) may not be a major source of instability, if this high credit risk is mainly based on income instead of refinancing and asset sales.
-For example, subprime mortgages have a much higher probability of default than prime mortgages but they are not a major concern if underwriting is done properly to verify income, cash reserves and jobs and if enough collateral is sought by banks.
+Similarly, low ability to pay (high credit risk) may not be a major source of instability if this high credit risk is mainly based on income instead of refinancing and asset sales.
+Subprime mortgages have a much higher probability of default than prime mortgages but they are not a major concern if underwriting is done properly to verify income, cash reserves and jobs and if enough collateral is sought by banks.